-No AU was significantly discrepant in Indicator 4B during 2015-2016, therefore a review of policies, procedures, and practices were conducted during FFY 2016.
+No AU was significantly discrepant in Indicator 4B during 2015-2016, therefore there were no reviews conducted of policies, procedures, and practices during FFY 2016.

-The State DID NOT identify noncompliance with Part B requirements as a result of the review required by 34 CFR §300.170(b)

-The State DID identify noncompliance with Part B requirements as a result of the review required by 34 CFR §300.170(b).
+- The State DID NOT identify noncompliance with Part B requirements as a result of the review required by 34 CFR §300.170(b) - The State DID identify noncompliance with Part B requirements as a result of the review required by 34 CFR §300.170(b).
 If YES, select one of the following: